balaji1974/nosql/elasticsearch/README.md

     }
   }
 }
-	-> This will match the query expression where fields are sepeated by +
+	-> This will match the query expression where fields are separated by +

 BODY - Syntax for boolean query
 {